Stained Glass Sundials: 16th & 17th Centuries (1500's & 1600's)

 Present Location: Salvaged and rescued from the deconsecrated St Dunstan's Church in 1958.
 Dial now resides in the St Nicholas' Church, Elmdon, Essex, in the East window of the South aisle.

 Condition: In 2005 it was fair.
-Gnomon missing.
+Gnomon is missing.

 Comments: A reproduction of this dial was made in 2005 by Grace Wallis.
 See Dial 230 in the 21st Century section of our Image Archive.
 The pub across the road is called 'The Elmdon Dial' and has a sign that is a good likeness of the original.